 These are all forms of massage, like relaxation massage, shiatsu, ttouch, intuitive touch/massage…

 When you would like to do these forms of touching, make sure your horse accepts stroking.
-This means that the horse isn’t scared of your touch and stays still, calm and relaxed, even when you stroke sensitive body parts.
+This means that the horse isn’t scared of your touch all over his body and stays still, calm and relaxed, even when you stroke sensitive body parts.

 – body work: all possible touches on the body of the horse (bow, flanks, withers, tummy, back).

 – tail work: all possible touches at the tail (around the tail set, the tail itself)

 – leg work: all possible touches to the legs (from the top all the way down to the hoof)